-Order your kava kava extract powder with us today to receive same-day shipping on orders submitted before 3 PM EST Monday through Friday and 1 PM EST on Saturdays (excluding holidays).
+Shop premium ethnobotanicals from Kratora.
+Order today to receive same-day shipping on orders submitted before 3 p.m.
+Eastern Time Monday through Friday and 1 p.m.
+Eastern Time on Saturdays (excluding holidays).

 Please note that none of the products sold on our website are intended to diagnose, treat, cure, or prevent any disease or medical condition.